 If you’re into Charlie Kaufman, this movie is definitely for you.

 Continue reading “Review: ‘I’m Thinking of Ending Things’ is awkward, uncomfortable, and purposeful”

-The Film Festival is a busy time and I want to make sure that every film gets its due so in an effort to catch up here are quick review of four films I saw at VIFF but hadn’t had enough time to write about.
+The Film Festival is a busy time, and I want to make sure that every film gets its due, so in an effort to catch up, here are quick reviews of four films I saw at VIFF but hadn’t had enough time to write about.

 Continue reading “VIFF Quick Reviews: Guest of Honour, In the Tall Grass, Burning Cane, and Hard-Core”